SlapOS/slapos/software/js-drone/README.md

 * debug: Must be set to 'true' to send drone logs through OPC-UA
 * multicastIp: IPv6 of the multicast group of the swarm
 * flightScript: URL of user's script to execute to fly drone swarm
+* loopPeriod: Minimal period (in milliseconds) between 2 executions of the flight script loop
 * subscriberGuidList: List of computer id on which a GUI must be deployed
 * subscriberNetIf: Subscriber network interface used for multicast traffic